Costa Rica Embassy Canada

 Embassy of Costa Rica Ottawa

-The Embassy of Costa Rica also offers other consular services, including the provision of visas, passports, ID cards, temporary travel documents, registration of marriage or birth, applications for certificates of delinquency, and the certification and translation of the Costa Rican driver’s license.
+The Embassy of Costa Rica also offers consular services, including the provision of visas, passports, ID cards, temporary travel documents, registration of marriage or birth, applications for certificates of delinquency, and the certification and translation of the Costa Rican driver’s license.
 It also accepts residency applications.

 Contact details